Transmission of Justification and Warrant

-(iii-ft) says that s has first time justification for q achieved in virtue of the satisfaction of (i) and (ii).
-In counterfactual terms (iii-ft) says that:
+(iii-ft) s has first time justification for q in virtue of the satisfaction of (i) and (ii).

-(iii-ai) says that s has additional independent justification for q achieved in virtue of the satisfaction of (i) and (ii).
-In counterfactual terms (iii-ai) says that:
+(iii-ai) s has additional independent justification for q in virtue of the satisfaction of (i) and (ii).

-(iii-aqs) says that s has additional quantitatively strengthening justification for q achieved in virtue of the satisfaction of (i) and (ii).
-In counterfactual terms (iii-aqs) states that:
+(iii-aqs) s has additional quantitatively strengthening justification for q in virtue of the satisfaction of (i) and (ii).

 It is widely acknowledged that justification sometimes fails to transmit across known entailment (this acknowledgement dates back at least to Wright 1985).
 Moreover, it is no overstatement to say that the recent literature has investigated the phenomenon of failure of transmission of justification more extensively than that of transmission of justification.
 As we have seen, justification based on e transmits from p to q across the entailment if and only if (i) s has justification for p based on e, (ii) s knows that q is deducible from p, and (iii+) at least part of s’s justification for q is based on the satisfaction of (i) and (ii).
 It follows from this characterisation that no justification based on e transmits from p to q across the entailment if condition (i), condition (ii), or condition (iii+) are not satisfied.
 These are cases of transmission failure.

-The most trivial cases of transmission failure are such that it is true that condition (iii+) is unsatisfied because condition (i) or condition (ii) are unsatisfied, but it is also true that (iii+) would have been satisfied if both condition (i) and (ii) had been satisfied (cf. Tucker 2010b).
-In these cases the fact that no justification based on e transmits across inference from p to q is trivially explained by the fact that s has no justification for p from e in the first instance or s is unaware of the deductive link between p and q.
-Also note that these cases involve arguments that are not unsuitable for the purpose to transmit justification depending on evidence e: had the epistemic circumstances been congenial to the satisfaction of (i) and (ii), these arguments would have transmitted the justification based on e from p to q.
-As we could put the point, these arguments are transmissive of the justification depending on e—namely, they are capable of transmitting justification depending on that evidence when the epistemic circumstances are appropriate.
+The most trivial cases of transmission failure are such that it is true that condition (iii+) is unsatisfied because condition (i) or condition (ii) are unsatisfied, but it is also true that (iii+) would have been satisfied if both condition (i) and (ii) have been satisfied (cf. Tucker 2010b).
+It deserves emphasis that these cases involve arguments that are not unsuitable for the purpose to transmit justification depending on evidence e: had the epistemic circumstances been congenial to the satisfaction of (i) and (ii), these arguments would have transmitted the justification based on e from p to q.
+As we could put the point, these arguments are transmissive of the justification depending on e.

-More interesting cases of transmission failure—or, for some authors (e.g., Beebee 2001), the only genuine cases of transmission failure—are those in which condition (iii+) is not satisfied because it could not have been satisfied, no matter whether or not conditions (i) and (ii) are satisfied.
+More interesting cases of transmission failure—or, for some authors (e.g., Beebee 2001), the only genuine cases of transmission failure—are those in which condition (iii+) is not satisfied because it could not have been satisfied, no matter whether or not conditions (i) and (ii) have been satisfied.
 These cases concern arguments non-transmissive of justification depending on a given evidence, i.e., arguments incapable of transmitting justification depending on that evidence under any epistemic circumstance.
-Twins exemplifies one of these cases with respect to the justification depending on E2 when s has independent justification for Q2.
+One example in point is provided by Twins.
+Suppose first that s has independent justification for Q2.
 In those circumstances (i) s has justification from E2 for P2.
 Furthermore (ii) s does know that P2 entails Q2.
-However, s has no justification for Q2 in virtue of her justification for P2 from E2 and her knowledge of the entailment from P2 to Q2.
+However, s has not justification for Q2 in virtue of the satisfaction of (i) and (ii).
 So (iii+) is not met.
 Suppose now that s has no independent justification for Q2.
 Then, it is not the case that (i) s has justification from E2 for P2.
 So, in this case (iii+) is not met either.
 Since there is no other possibility — either s has independent justification for Q2 or she doesn’t — it cannot be the case that s’s belief that Q2 is justified in virtue of her justification for P2 from E2 and her knowledge that P2 entails Q2.

 It is worth noting that none of these cases of failure of transmission of justification considered above entails failure of epistemic closure.
 For in none of these cases s has justification for believing p, s knows that p entails q, and s fails to have justification for believing q.